RPLzzzz/CropTool/README.md

 ## Other infomation ?
 + Created on 07/03/2020
-+ Build with python 3.7
++ Build with python 3.7 on Windows 10
-+ Tested on Windows 10
++ Tested png & jpg file

 ## Authors